TechShreyash/BetterTGStreamer/bot/README.md

 ## FAQs / Useful Information

+**Detailed explanation of the bot commands and how they function**

+- **/convert** (replied to a file): When this command is issued, the bot downloads the specified file and uses ffmpeg to convert it into an M3U8 format with the original video and audio tracks.
+It then uploads the M3U8 and TS files to Telegram, storing the file IDs of each file in MongoDB.

+- **/encode** (replied to a file): After downloading the file you reply to, the bot uploads it to PlayerXstream.
+The PlayerXstream website then encodes the video into multiple qualities, along with handling multiple audio tracks and subtitles in M3U8 format.
+Once encoding is complete, the bot sends the PlayerXstream video link to the user.

+- **/remote video_link**: This command allows the bot to add a video link from a remote host directly to PlayerXstream, which then downloads and encodes the video.
+After encoding, the bot provides the newly encoded video link to the user.

+- **/convert playerx_video_link**: For this command, the bot downloads the M3U8, TS, and SRT files from PlayerXstream and uploads them to Telegram, with all corresponding file IDs saved to the database.

+- **/queue**: The bot operates on a queue system, adhering to maximum limits for total and per-user tasks (configurable in the settings).
+The /queue command displays details of the queue status, including the number of tasks queued and currently running, as well as the number of tasks added by the requesting user.

 **Why are multiple bot tokens added to UPLOADER_BOTS_1 and UPLOADER_BOTS_2?**

 - Utilizing multiple bot tokens helps distribute the workload across various bots, significantly reducing the chances of receiving floodwait errors from Telegram's API.
 These errors typically occur when a bot tries to upload or download a large number of .ts files within a short period.